-- Your medical records - Your research records, including new health information created from study-related tests, procedures, visits, and/or questionnaires - Any health information or clinical data associated with your biospecimens, if the information or data could be reasonably used to identify you.
-This information or data will be shared only if you have agreed to it by signing this informed consent document. - HIV-related information, including any information indicating that you have had an HIV-related test; or that you have HIV infection, HIV-related illness, or AIDS; or any information that could indicate that you may have been exposed to HIV.
+- Your medical records - Your research records, including new health information created from study-related tests, procedures, visits, and/or questionnaires - HIV-related information, including any information indicating that you have had an HIV-related test; or that you have HIV infection, HIV-related illness, or AIDS; or any information that could indicate that you may have been exposed to HIV.
 (New York State requires us to obtain your consent to use or share this information.)